How to clean a grill – for maximum flavor and good hygiene

 Being confident about how to clean a grill properly will prolong its life, and help make outdoor cooking a safe, tasty and stress-free way to feed family and friends.

-The best grills need care and maintenance to deliver delicious burgers, steak, kebabs, chicken, fish, veggies and more time after time, and that involves cleaning correctly both before and after use, as well as deep cleaning every so often, too.
+The best grills and best gas grills need care and maintenance to deliver delicious burgers, steak, kebabs, chicken, fish, veggies and more time after time, and that involves cleaning correctly both before and after use, as well as deep cleaning every so often, too.

 A pristine grill is an important factor in grilling safely and avoiding foodborne illness, and will ensure everything you serve up tastes as delicious as it should, and this is the lowdown on how to clean a grill.